Path To Wholeness

 Spiritual Direction - In Formation

-I am currently in formal formation for spiritual direction and anticipate beginning this work upon completion of training in Fall 2026.
-I am not accepting spiritual direction clients at this time.
+I am currently in formal formation for spiritual direction, where I will learn the art of meaningful listening and develop skills for spiritual companionship.
+I anticipate beginning this work upon completion of my training in Fall 2026, but at this time, I am not accepting spiritual direction clients.

 About Spiritual Direction